-Comfort was our most highly weighted metric, accounting for nearly half of the overall score of the camping chair.
+Comfort was our most highly weighted metric, accounting for nearly half of the overall score.
 After all, deciding to buy a chair instead of sit on the ground means you probably value comfort.
 So don't waste your money on a chair that isn't comfortable.
-Factors we considered when evaluating comfort were arm rests, lumbar support, a head rest, back ventilation, and overall design of the chair.
+Factors we considered when evaluating comfort were armrests, lumbar support, a headrest, back ventilation, and overall design of the chair.

-The least comfortable chair that we reviewed was the Therm-a-Rest Treo.
-Its small, narrow build demands that your hips and thighs conform to its awkward egg shape.
+The least comfortable chairs that we reviewed were the Therm-a-Rest Treo and Alite Mantis.
+The Therm-a-Rest's small, narrow build demands that your hips and thighs conform to its awkward egg shape.
 Most testers preferred it to sitting on the ground, but not by much.
 Its small frame makes the chair unstable, so sitting is a bit of an interactive experience as one must be wary of leaning too far in any direction or the Treo's tripod could topple.
-The smaller the person was, the less they seemed to mind this small seat.
-Regardless, if you want something that is compact, we would recommend our Top Pick for Portability, the Big Agnes Helinox Chair One, which is slightly more comfortable.
+The Mantis received the common complaint of being shaped like a bucket and too reclined for a chair with no neck support.
+Not our favorite chairs on the market.

 The Mantis packs down a few inches smaller than the Helinox.
 The Treo packs down smaller than either of these models, but it weighs over a half a pound more.
-The Helinox and Mantis come with separate storage bags, while the Treo packs into its base stand.
-Although we liked the idea of the the chair packing in to its base, some testers questioned the durability of this storage system.
+The Helinox Chair One and Mantis come with separate storage bags, while the Treo packs into its base stand.
+Although we liked the idea of the chair packing into its base, some testers questioned the durability of this storage system.
 The regular storage sack was a failsafe option and very easy to transport.

 Ease of Set-Up

+Although we did not rate the chairs according to their features, we have included this section to describe the bells and whistles some of these chairs have.
+Want a seat with a built-in bottle opener?
+Then skim through our individual reviews to narrow down which models have this feature.
+Want a chair that has a cup holder big enough for your favorite mug?
+Then add that to the list of specs to check out too.
+You can even purchase a chair for you and your best friend, beau or dog, or one that reclines until your feet are nearly as high as your head.
 All of the traditional model chairs come fitted with extra features, but the Sport Brella possessed all of the bells and whistles you would expect from a new age camping chair - plus an umbrella.
-In addition, this chair has a foot rest, cup holder, arm cooler, bottle opener, and two storage pouches.
+This chair also has a footrest, cup holder, arm cooler, bottle opener, and two storage pouches.
 If you want to give yourself as many reasons as possible to not get out of your camping chair, then you better get the Sport-Brella.

-— Laura Lingeman
+— Maggie Brandenburg & Laura Lingeman